YasmineBB/The-True-Crime-Quiz/README.md

   - The colourful pop-ups when answering questions and the ability to save and share high scores makes for a fun, interactive and easy to play quiz.

 - I want to create a quiz that is visually appealing to the user.
+  - The layout is clean and the image used and colour scheme tie in with the theme of True Crime.
+The pop-up alerts are colour coded to signify something to be 'true' or 'correct' (green) or 'false' or 'incorrect' (red).

 **As a first time user:**